TAKE CONTROL

 1. Lock your doors

 This should go without saying, but criminals gain access to homes simply by turning the door knob more times than you would probably care to admit (nearly a third of break-ins in 2006 were “no forced” entries).
-An unlocked door (including the door that leads into your home from your garage) is the easiest way to enable a home invasion and you can click this link now to build a strong garage door.
-Keep your doors (including garage doors that was fixed by the experts from garage door repair fourth ward) closed and locked, and use strong, quality deadbolt locks such as The Ultimate Lock.
-Visit sites like www.dependabledoor.com/repairs/ and consult a professional garage door service for additional guidance on residential garage door repairs or garage door spring replacement.
+An unlocked door (including the door that leads into your home from your garage) is the easiest way to enable a home invasion.
+Keep your doors (including garage doors) closed and locked, and use strong, quality deadbolt locks such as The Ultimate Lock.

 2. Keep your blinds closed and windows locked